 Historian, Author and Speaker

-He is the author of six books: Penicillin Man: Alexander Fleming and the Antibiotic Revolution (2004); The Pox: The Life and Near Death of a Very Social Disease (2006); Fighting Fit: Health, Medicine and War in the Twentieth Century (2008); Poxed and Scurvied: the Story of Sickness and Health at Sea (2011); Passage to the World: The Emigrant Experience 1807-1940 (2013); and, The Seasick Admiral: Nelson and the Health of the Navy (2015).
+He is the author of seven books: Penicillin Man: Alexander Fleming and the Antibiotic Revolution (2004); The Pox: The Life and Near Death of a Very Social Disease (2006); Fighting Fit: Health, Medicine and War in the Twentieth Century (2008); Poxed and Scurvied: the Story of Sickness and Health at Sea (2011); Passage to the World: The Emigrant Experience 1807-1940 (2013); The Seasick Admiral: Nelson and the Health of the Navy (2015); and, Fittest of the Fit: Health and Morale in the Royal Navy, 1939-1945.

 He has lectured widely in the United Kingdom, Italy, Spain, Germany, Belgium and the United States, and onboard cruise ships.
 He was the first historian and first non-scientist to deliver the Andrew J. Moyer Lecture at the US Department of Agriculture National Center for Agricultural Utilization Research (2001) .
 His audiences range from academic and professional groups, to school children and women’s institutes, in universities and on cruise ships, and as an after-dinner speaker.